Category Archives

 4 Articles

-[See below a 1996 article from The Harold Herald, the world’s first blog, which I invented in the early 1990s.
-Yeah, you heard me right … The act of ‘composing at the keyboard’ is so ingrained today, one can forget when and why that started — and just how many technological eras our lives have spanned since.
-The newspaper that first employed me was still waxed and ‘pasted up’ on boards, with photos carved in with exacto knives…]
+See below a 1996 article from The Harold Herald, the world’s first blog, which I invented in the early 1990s.
+Yeah, you heard me right… The act of composing at the keyboard is so ingrained today, one can forget when and how that started — and just how many technological eras our lives have spanned since.
+This essay is an ode to the machine that made all that happen.

-As I prepare to discard the computer on which I truly learned to type, compose at the keyboard and play video games, I’ve come not to bury the ol’ ATT 6300 but to praise it.
-After doling out the praise, however, it’s headed for the scrap heap.
+PORTLAND, Maine (June 15, 1996) — As I prepare to discard the computer on which I truly learned to type, compose at the keyboard and play video games, I’ve come not to bury the ol’ ATT 6300 but to praise her.
+After doling out the praise, however, it’s headed straight for the scrap heap.

 Harold Herald Virtual Editor Dave Rose was the original owner, having purchased the machine via a special Wesleyan University discount deal prior to our senior year.
 Today, its game graphics would pale by comparison beside, say, those of any Fisher Price product.
 Back in 1985, however, this baby was state of the art.